Taylor Swift wins top prize, announces new album at MTV VMAs

 “Thank you to Fergie for coming out with me tonight and clearing this song,” said Harlow after “First Class” won the award for song of the summer later in the show.
 “The beauty of this song is that people don’t realize it’s so hip-hop because of the sampling.
 To bring Fergie into the mix in this way means the world to me.
 It’s truly full circle.
 ‘Glamorous’ was one of the most important songs of my childhood.”

-During the show, Depp made a surprise appearance as the Moon Man nearly three months after the verdict in his defamation trial with his former wife Amber Heard.
-The 59-year-old actor appeared to float from the ceiling while wearing the iconic astronaut outfit with his face digitally inserted into custom’s helmet.
+Johnny Depp made a surprise appearance as the Moon Man nearly three months after the verdict in his defamation trial with his former wife Amber Heard.
+The 59-year-old actor appeared to float from the ceiling while wearing the iconic astronaut outfit with his face digitally inserted into costume’s helmet.

 “And you know what?
 I needed the work,” Depp told the audience at the Prudential Center in Newark, New Jersey.